WATCH NOW: KUSD School Board meeting halted as mask opponents object to moving to crowd overflow rooms

-Most of the demonstrators were parents in opposition to the administration’s proposal that would require masks for staff and students in grades 3K to 6.
+Most of the demonstrators were parents who opposed the administration’s proposal to require masks for staff and students in grades 3K to 6.

-Many in the standing-room only crowd were prompted by Amanda Nedweski, of Pleasant Prairie, the leader of the newly formed Moms for Liberty, who urged those in attendance to be respectful when people are speaking.
-Nedweski, who has voiced her opposition to mask mandates at the district and city levels, said she did not want what occurred at a meeting of the Burlington Area School District Board two weeks ago to happen in Kenosha.
+Many in the standing-room only crowd were prompted by Amanda Nedweski, of Pleasant Prairie, the leader of the newly formed Moms for Liberty.
+She urged those in attendance to be respectful when people are speaking.
+Nedweski, who has voiced her opposition to mask mandates at the school district and city levels, said she did not want a repeat in Kenosha of what occurred at a meeting of the Burlington Area School District Board two weeks ago.

-The Burlington board suspended public comments as the crowd heckled board members and speakers were interrupted, including by their own supporters.
-A majority of that School Board adjourned from the auditorium to another part of the high school.
-The parents there who remained and two members of that board held their own meeting, thereafter, until police told them they had to leave.
+The Burlington board suspended public comments at its meeting as the crowd heckled board members.
+Speakers were interrupted, including by their own supporters.
+A majority of that school board adjourned from an auditorium to another part of the high school.
+The parents who remained and two members of the board held their own meeting, until police told them they had to leave.

 “Everybody wants to be heard.
 Everyone in this room wants to be heard whether we agree with them or not,” Nedweski said, telling them to give the thumbs up sign if they agreed or thumbs down, if they did not.
 “Keep comments civil.”

 More than 60 people had signed up to speak on the mask proposal, with about two thirds who came in person.
-Another third opted to address the board virtually.
+The remaining hopeful speakers opted to address the board virtually.

-But none would be able to speak to formally have their say on the issue on Tuesday.
+As it turned out, no one was able to speak on the issue on Tuesday.

-KUSD Administration’s proposal comes as school boards throughout the country debate whether to mask up again amid a surge of COVID-19 cases in areas where vaccination rates are low and because of revised national health guidelines set forth by the U.S. Centers for Disease Control that include universal indoor masking for all teachers, staff and students 2 years and older, regardless of vaccination status.
+The KUSD Administration proposal comes as school boards throughout the country debate whether to require mask use again amid a surge of COVID-19 cases.
+This is particularly critical in areas where vaccination rates are low.
+Adding fuel to the debate are national guidelines from the U.S. Centers for Disease Control that include universal indoor masking for all teachers, staff and students 2 years and older, regardless of vaccination status.

-Under Unified’s proposal, masks would be “required for students in grades 3K-6 and staff instructing grades 3K-6 until children under the age of 12 have the ability to be fully vaccinated.”
+Under the KUSD proposal, masks would be “required for students in grades 3K-6 and staff instructing grades 3K-6 until children under the age of 12 have the ability to be fully vaccinated.”
 Currently, no authorized vaccine is available for this age group.

 Crowded room

-At the meeting, School Board President Yolanda Santos Adams announced that the meeting would take place once members of the audience who were not seated in chairs that were spaced about 3 feet apart moved into crowd overflow rooms or into the hallway, where they could watch or hear the meeting from just outside the board room or on monitors.
+At the meeting, School Board President Yolanda Santos Adams announced the meeting would take place once members of the audience who were not seated in chairs that were spaced about 3 feet apart moved into crowd overflow rooms or into the hallway.
+The crowd was told they could watch or hear the meeting from just outside the board room or on monitors.

 Adams said the meeting would not begin until “we have social distancing” in the room, a statement that brought forth loud jeers and booing.